Geisinger Researchers Win $7M for Familial Hypercholesterolemia Studies With Genetic Testing

 According to Laney Jones, the principal investigator on one of the NHLBI-funded studies, an early FH diagnosis can be lifesaving if patients are given medication and counseling.
 It can also help a patient's family members who might be tested in turn and treated early through cascade screening.

-Jones' study, called the Collaborative Approach to Reach Everyone with Familial Hypercholesterolemia, or CARE-FH, will be funded by $3.3 million over two-and-a-half years.
+Jones' study, called the Collaborative Approach to Reach Everyone with Familial Hypercholesterolemia, or CARE-FH, will be funded by $3.3 million over five years.

 As described earlier this year in the Journal of Personalized Medicine, the trial will roll out different strategies to engage primary care clinicians in FH screening.
 It will include educational interventions about FH, as well as instruction in how to perform a screening and diagnostic evaluation.